 What looks better than a well-cleaned car?
 Not much so far as we’re concerned.
 That said, we have some good and bad news about getting your car so clean it shines like glass.
 The bad news: the machines and bristles at automatic car washes don’t get cars all that clean.
 So what’s the good news?
-Cleaning your car by hand can help it look it’s best, and DIY car washing is easy.
+Cleaning your car by hand can help it look it’s best, and DIY car washing is simple.
 If hand washing sounds right to you but you don’t know where to start, you’re in the right place.
 Scroll down for more info on washing your car and related articles on specific car wash tips and tricks and techniques.

 Make sure you use a cleaning agent that was made for use with cars.
 Household soaps like glass cleaner or dish soap are not made for cars and could strip off some of the protective wax.
 We have a wide selection of car wash soaps that are made to protect automotive exteriors.